sec-bit/mle-pcs/basefold/basefold-02.md

 ## Proof of Proximity

-Below, we present a proof of IOPP using Foldable codes.
+Below, we present a proof of implementing IOPP using Foldable codes.

 Suppose there is an MLE polynomial $\tilde{f}(\mathbf{X})$ represented as follows: